Overindulgence on salty snacks is the stereotype of cannabis consumption. So why aren’t you getting fat?

 We don’t yet entirely understand the underlying mechanisms behind low BMI in cannabis patients.
-But, this association may be caused by behavioral modifications.
+But, this association may come from behavioral modifications.
 Or, on the other hand, cannabis may modify how cells affect food metabolization.

 Since we know that caloric intake and expenditure is the primary determiner of weight gain, one potential reason for a lower BMI in people who take cannabis could be due to higher energy expenditure.

 The “Munchies,” Anorexia, HIV/AIDS, and Cancer

 Could the munchies make you not fat, but a healthy weight?
 Some people naturally under eat.
 However, others under eat due to their health condition, like cancer or HIV/AIDS, or medication they take for their health condition.

 Weight loss is a common part of cancer and HIV/AIDS development and treatment.
 This is due to the psychological and physiological effects, and associated medication.
 So, these patients sorely need an increased appetite to prevent rapid symptom onset and encourage healing.

 Cannabis could also help those with eating disorders.
 Research show that cannabis encourages healthy changes in the psychological health of people with anorexia.
 Researchers suggested that cannabis could be an effective treatment option for anorexia patients.
 It can help with associated anxiety and depression, while also encouraging undeniable appetite.
-It should be noted that treating eating disorders is far more complex than simply increasing appetite.
+It’s important to remember that treating eating disorders is far more complex than simply increasing appetite.

-Clearly, the “munchies” are backed by scientific research as cannabinoid receptors increase appetite.
-However, despite this, cannabis consumption seems to be counterintuitively associated with decreased risk of obesity.
+Clearly, the “munchies” are backed by scientific research, as cannabinoid receptors increase appetite.
+However, despite this, people counterintuitively associate cannabis consumption with a decreased risk of obesity.
 Cannabis may also combat weight loss from health conditions like HIV/AIDS, cancer, and eating disorders – and no – the munchies probably won’t make you fat.